Wine Street, Bristol: History

 Wine Street, together with High Street, Corn Street and Broad Street, formed the earliest nucleus of Bristol.
 Ricart's Plan of 1479, one of the first English town plans, shows Wine Street with the High Cross at one end and Newgate at the other; the other three cross streets are also shown, each ending at their own gate in the city wall.
 The name Wine Street is thought to be a corruption of Winch Street, after a winch-operated pillory which stood at the eastern end of the street.

 It was a commercial street from its earliest days: in 1286, Thomas de Westone and his wife Roysia took out a lease on two shops there for thirty years 'at a poetical rent of a rose at the feast of St John the Baptist yearly'.
 By the 14th century, the four cross streets and Bristol Bridge were a clearly defined shopping centre: Bristol Bridge, the prime site, was the location of jewellers and mercers; High Street was home to wool drapers; and linen drapers were to be found on Wine Street.
 Samuel Pepys, his wife and servants came to the Horse Shoe Inn on Wine Street for a day in 1668, and described Bristol as 'in every way another London', though he noted that there were 'no carts, it generally stands on vaults, only dog-carts'.

 In the early 17th century an open-sided corn market was built in the middle of Wine Street.
-Shown on Millerd's Map of 1671, this was 18 feet wide by 80 feet long.
+Shown on James Millerd's Map of 1671, this was 18 feet wide by 80 feet long.
 It left only a narrow passageway on either side for those who wished to go along the street, and was demolished in 1727.
 Eventually a Cheese Market was erected between its former location and Mary le Port Street.

 Thomas Cadell, who went on to make a fortune in bookselling and publishing, was born on Wine Street in 1742; his father, also Thomas Cadell, was a bookseller.
 Robert Southey, Poet Laureate from 1813 to 1843, was born on Wine Street in 1774; his father, also named Robert Southey, was a linen draper.
 Southey is commemorated by post-war Southey House, though Southey's birthplace was actually at the other end of the street.